-In today’s Taiwan there are temples dedicated to Koxinga, and he is remembered as a hero and a saint.
-After 1949, when the nationalist Chinese government was defeated by Mao’s Communist armies, they, just as Koxinga, took refuge in Taiwan, and just like him they regarded the island as a staging-post for an attempt to reconquer all of China.
-Taiwanese who want independence from mainland China, on the other hand, emphasize Koxinga’s non-Chinese heritage and the fact that he successfully fought for independence from the rulers on the mainland.
-Yet Koxinga is regarded as a hero in Mainland China too.
-Here the emphasis is on his loyalty to the Ming emperors, his struggle against foreign occupiers, and the way he made Taiwan a part of imperial China.
-Only the aboriginal population of Taiwan refuse to acknowledge Koxinga’s memory.
-As a result of the Chinese occupation the aborigines were pushed off the best agricultural land and the lucrative trade with the Dutch came to a halt.
-Today people of Chinese descent make up 98% of Taiwan’s population.
+In today’s Taiwan there are temples dedicated to Koxinga and he is remembered as a hero and a as something of a saint.
+After 1949, when Guomindang, the Chinese nationalists, was defeated by Mao’s Communists, they, just as Koxinga, took refuge in Taiwan.
+And just like him, they regarded the island as a staging-post for a reconquest of the mainland.
+Yet Koxinga has been remembered in other ways too.
+Taiwanese people who want independence for their country emphasize that Koxinga effectively turned the island into an self-governing territory.
+The only Taiwanese who refuse to acknowledge Koxinga’s memory are the original inhabitants, the aborigines, which make up about two percent of the island’s population.
+As a result of Koxinga’s occupation they were pushed off the best agricultural land and the lucrative trade with the Dutch came to a halt.

 When the leaders in Beijing insist that “Taiwan is an eternal part of the motherland,” they are wrong.
 First there were only aborigines on the island; then came the Portuguese, the Spaniards and the Dutch, and they were of course European.
 Only after that came the Chinese – and Koxinga, in the latter part of the eighteenth-century, was the first Chinese ruler on the island.